About

 Leading in Evangelism is an online resource supporting local churches to create a faith-sharing culture.

-A series of 1 hour, video supported sessions that will stimulate conversation, planning and action.
-There are core sessions ordered into 4 themes of Exploring, Engaging, Creating and Sustaining with additional sessions.
-Supporting leaders to explore opportunities, engage others, create a bespoke plan for enabling evangelism that fits their church and sustain this over time by embedding it into the culture of their church.
+A series of one hour, video supported sessions that will stimulate conversation, planning and action.
+There are core sessions ordered into four themes of Exploring, Engaging, Creating and Sustaining with additional sessions.
+These sessions will support leaders to explore opportunities, engage others, create a bespoke plan for enabling evangelism that fits their church and sustain this over time by embedding it into the culture of their church.

-Click the link to register after which you will have access to all the content to review.
+Click the register link on the homepage after which you will have access to all the content to review.
 When you are ready, arrange a time to meet with some people and work through your first session.

 Leading in Evangelism is a resource created and supported by the Vision and Strategy team which is part of Archbishop's Council.
 It was created in collaboration with network partners CPAS, LYCIG, AMEN as well as Lambeth Palace, several dioceses and input from local churches across the country.
 You will probably notice the style of writing and speaking changing on occassion which reflects the range of writers involved, we think this adds to the experience and celebrates the range of traditions within the Church of England.